adamSales/lrd/README.md

 ## Power/size simulations

+Simulation scripts live in ./inst/simstudy (or perhaps ./simstudy if you unpacked a tarball to get here)

-The power and size simulations presented in the August 2016 version of the paper were imported into this repo as part of R/functions.r.
-Maybe this will be reorganized a little as we go.
+The fullOutcomeSim.Rmd script displays and optionally re-runs power and size simulations presented in the paper.

-Scripts for simulations themselves live in ./inst/simstudy (or perhaps ./simstudy if you unpacked a tarball to get here) To run a script from the command line, do
+To run it from the command line, do

->     Rscript -e 'nreps=<N>; setwd("./inst/simstudy/"); rmarkdown::render("check-sh-deps.Rmd")'
+>   Rscript -e 'setwd("./inst/simstudy/"); rmarkdown::render("fullOutcomeSim.Rmd")'

-or
+This will generate an html file with code and results from whatever simulations are saved in "data/simResults.RData".

+To not only display the simulation results but also reproduce them, do
->     Rscript -e 'nreps=<N>; setwd("./inst/simstudy/"); library("knitr"); knit("check-sh-deps.Rmd")'
+>   Rscript -e 'nreps=<N>; setwd("./inst/simstudy/"); rmarkdown::render("fullOutcomeSim.Rmd")'

-after replacing `<N>` with a simulation size number, e.g 1000.
+after replacing "`<N>`" with the number of simulations you want, e.g 1000.